 We work to minimise our impact on the local and environment and encourage our guests to do the same.

 To follow these principles, we work hard to minimise our impact on the local environment.
 For example, rain water is collected from buildings and used where fresh water isn’t necessary.
-Water and electricity usage is metered across the site and monitored to enable us to quickly flag up and fix any leaks or other problems causing unnecessary wastage.
+Water and electricity usage is metered across the site.
+It is closely monitored to enable us to quickly flag up and fix any leaks.
+It can also highlight other problems causing unnecessary wastage.
 Recycling bins are used for waste and recycled paper is used in the office.

 Landscape work done on site is always done with local wildlife in mind.
-Trees and hedges are only cut at the times of year least likely to disturb wildlife, and a strip at the bottom of the hedgerows are always left untouched to protect vulnerable habitats.
-Areas of grass are allowed to grow free with no interference and locally sourced native plant species are planted, all to encourage the growth of natural wildlife.
+Trees and hedges are only cut at the times of year least likely to disturb wildlife.
+For example a strip at the bottom of the hedgerows are always left untouched to protect vulnerable habitats.
+Areas of grass are allowed to grow free with no interference.
+We’ve also planted locally sourced native plant species, all encourage the growth of natural wildlife.

 We always welcome input into our drive towards truly sustainable tourism, so please get in touch with any ideas you think we might try out, by emailing email@example.com

 If you like our ethos, perhaps you would be interested in seeing whether we have any static caravans for sale which might suit you?